holgi/pyragit/README.md

 This [Pyramid](https://trypyramid.com)-app renders text files in a git repository and allows access to (sub) folders.

-A file with an '.md' extension is considered a [markdown](https://daringfireball.net/projects/markdown/) file and is rendered when accessed.
+A file with an '.md' extension is considered a [markdown](https://daringfireball.net/projects/markdown/) file and is rendered when accessed (also works on .txt files)

 Getting Started